Floor sanding: Drum sander machines

 All modern sanding projects are completed with specialized sanding machines.
 Drum sander machines come in two versions.
 There are 120 V and 240 V floor sanders.
 240 V drum sanders are more powerful and remove more wood material than the 120 V machine.
 Most homeowners who want to refinish their floors themselves use the 120 V version as they are more readily available at tool rental stores.
 Belt sanders are preferred for the continuous sandpaper belt design to prevent sanding machine marks in floors.
 Feathering is an industry term used by handling the machine in such a way as to avoid deep scratch marks during start and finish.
 The belt sander was invented by Eugen Laegler in 1969 out of Güglingen, Germany.
 90% of the area can be reached with the belt/drum sander.
 The remaining 10% left such as edges, corners, under cabinets, and stairs, are sanded by an edge sanding machine.
 A rotary machine known as a multi disc sander or buffer is then used for the final sanding steps.
-The buffers take abrasive discs, which rotate in same plain is the floor itself.
+The buffers take abrasive discs, which rotate in same plane is the floor itself.
 The power of the stripping relies on the weight of the machine and therefore can be useful for surface treatments like buffing, light sanding or stripping old sealants.
 In the belt sanders the abrasive material is fitted and secured tight between a drum and a tension device.
 The belt moves vertically, along the grain of the floor surface, which assures a powerful stripping, good finish and a lasting abrasive.
 In drum sanders it is fitted just around the drum itself, which is less secure and retains a risk of leaving marks on a newly sanded surface.

 A buffing machine is used also in the final stages of wood floor refinishing.
 This is a rotary machine with attached fine abrasives which helps remove differences between the vertical and horizontal circulations of the sanding drums and the disk of the edging machines.
 These fine abrasives also help to smooth the final finish by removing minor imperfections on the surface prior and between re-coatings.